 During my recent travels to Berlin, Dresden, and Munich, Germany, I learned a few things about ways to save money.
-In this post, I will outline 5 of my favorites to help you save some dough on your upcoming travel in Germany.
+In this post, I will outline a few of my favorites ways to help you save some dough on your upcoming travel to Germany.

 Most Restrooms Cost Money